philc/book-notes/relationships/how to talk so kids will listen - adele faber.md

     into it, and it sounded like real music.
 You don't need to say that they were the best one.
 They should be focusing on the outcome they want, and their own performance.
 Not how they stack up against the other kids.
+* (This is also known as "labeled praise", "behavior-specific praise", "behavior-based recognition" in other literature).
+* This method applies generally, for kids and adults, at home and at the workplace.
+Naturally, with adults, avoid teacher language and use peer language.
 * [(Article](http://www.parents-central.com/2012/descriptive-praise-a-powerful-motivator-to-shape-your-childs-behavior/s) for further reading)

 ## Freeing children from roles (chapter 6)